JuliaGraphics/Luxor.jl/docs/src/index.md

 placeimage(img, -w/2, -h/2) # centered at point
 ```

 You can clip images.
-The following script repeatedly places an image after first using a circle to define a clipping path:
+The following script repeatedly places an image using a circle to define a clipping path:

 !["Images"](examples/test-image.png)